 Flight cancelled.
 Those two simple words can send even the most zen traveler into a full-on panic.
-Just ask anyone who got stuck in Atlanta when an underground fire caused an 11-hour power outage and grounded 1,500 flights at Hartsfield Jackson airport—the world’s busiest airport—or those affected when 4,000 flights along the East Coast were canceled in the wake of the “bomb cyclone” last month.
+Just ask anyone who got stuck in Atlanta when an underground fire caused an 11-hour power outage and grounded 1,500 flights at Hartsfield Jackson airport—the world’s busiest airport—last year or those affected when 4,000 flights along the East Coast were canceled in the wake of January's “bomb cyclone."

-With weeks of wintery weather still on the horizon, it’s likely we haven’t heard the end of these show-stopping—and expensive—delays or cancellations.
+Getting stuck at the airport isn't just annoying; it's expensive.
 UC Berkeley researchers once found that domestic flight delays cost passengers nearly $17 billion a year, a combo of lost time, missed connections, misplaced bags and the cost of food and accommodations.

 So how can you manage them without blowing your budget (or your cool)?